dherault/honorable/docs/theming.md

     focus: 'primary'    // Reference other colors anywhere
     text: {
       light: 'lighten(black, 10)', // Use some color helpers along the way
       dark: 'darken(white, 10)',
     },
   },
-  // Global props are applied to the * selector
+  // Global props are applied to the every component
   global: {
-    defaultProps: {
     boxSizing: 'border-box',
-    },
   },
   // html props are passed to the HTML tag by CssBaseline
   html: {